 - We immediately communicate with 99% of the UK’s guarantor loan lenders

 - We instantly tell you which lenders are interested in your application

 - From our results page, you can click through to your chosen lender(s) to complete your loan application.

 Our lenders typically use full e-signature technology.
 This means both you and your guarantor can submit any extra information via their web sites and then sign the contract online.
 Using this technology means it is perfectly possible to get your loan paid to you within 24 hours.

 Using our service means you do not need to go direct to any lender saving you considerable time and effort.
 The other main benefit is that you substantially raise the chances of getting the loan you want by approaching multiple lenders simultaneously.

-With our lenders having invested in smooth processes and swift online technology it is perfectly possible to get your loan paid out within 24 hours.
+With our lenders having invested in smooth processes and swift online technology it is perfectly possible to get your loan paid out within 24 hours of being accepted.
 We frequently see examples of this.
 But, this presumes that you have an acceptable guarantor ready before you complete your application.
-Having a number of alternative guarantors lined up will also help in case your chosen lender does not accept the first one you offer them.
+Having a number of alternative guarantors lined up will also help in case your chosen lender does not accept the first guarantor you offer them.

 No. You can use our enquiry service without any need for a specific guarantor.
 If you do this you can quickly discover your lender options.
-Then as you progress your application with your preferred lender(s) you will need to provide them with your guarantor's details.
-Then you and your guarantor will need to agree the terms of the loan.
+As you progress your application with your preferred lender(s) you will need to provide them with your guarantor’s details.
+Once the lender accepts your proposed guarantor both you and your guarantor will need to agree to the terms of the loan.